 The good news is that many smart people are already thinking about how best to do that.
 Here are some of the ways they recommend to future-proof your career.

-One of the most important things you can do to prepare yourself for your professional future is to start learning new skills today – and don’t stop.
-Ever.
+One of the most important things you can do to future-proof yourself for your professional future is to learn new skills, starting today.
+And don’t stop.
+Ever!

 If you aren’t familiar with the terms “upskill” and “reskill” yet, you soon will be.
-Earlier this year, the World Economic Forum raised the alarm about the widening skills gap in the world, launching a major initiative to future-proof 1 billion jobs that are estimated to be transformed by technology by 2030 – almost one-third of all jobs worldwide.
+Earlier this year, the World Economic Forum raised the alarm about the widening skills gap in the world.
+They launched a major initiative to future-proof 1 billion jobs.
+These are jobs that are estimated to be transformed by technology by 2030 – almost one-third of all jobs worldwide.

 “Reskilling” means training or learning to do a job in a completely different occupation.
-This will prove crucial for people whose jobs are at risk of being automated.
+This is crucial for people whose jobs are at risk of being automated.

 What skills should you learn?
-That depends on what you do for work, the demands of those fields and the specific competencies that you, personally, might need to grow.
-They might range from hard skills, such as data analytics or coding, to soft skills like leadership or emotional intelligence.
+That depends on what you do for work.
+It relies on the demands of those fields and the specific competencies that you might need to grow.
+They might range from hard skills, like data analytics or coding.
+Or soft skills, like leadership or emotional intelligence.

-How should you learn?
-Again, it depends on what you do and where you work, but skills-building could incorporate a combination of formal education, online classes, coaching, and any number of other learning forums that can be layered into the daily work environment.
+How should you learn and future-proof your career?
+Again, it depends on what you do and where you work.
+Skills-building could incorporate formal education, online classes, coaching.
+It may be any number of other learning forums that can be layered into the daily work environment.
 Many of these are – you guessed it – digital technologies, like digital nudges delivered through mobile apps, augmented reality-based trainings, game-based learning, and micro-learning.

 Rest assured that individuals aren’t alone in facing the evolving nature of work.
-Businesses are facing them, too, and business leaders are worried.
-It’s become abundantly clear that it’s in their interests to help workers bridge the gap between the skills they have and those they need for the jobs of the future.
+Businesses are facing them, too.
+And business leaders are worried.
+It’s become abundantly clear that it’s in their interests to help workers.
+Workers need to bridge the gap between the skills they have and those they need for the jobs of the future.